 - Boston white collar crime defense attorney

-It’s gotten to the point that, in most major markets, a 500-word, timestamped blog post that details underage DUIs will almost always be buried in the search engine results page (SERP) by substantive pages that spend 2,000 words or more on the topic.
+It’s gotten to the point that, in most major markets, a 500-word, timestamped blog post that details underage DUIs will almost always be buried in the search engine results page (SERP) by targeted pages that spend 2,000 words or more on the topic.
 In especially competitive markets, like California or New York City, there will be several of these online treatises jostling for the top spot in the rankings, pushing smaller blog posts into the second page.

 The Holding: Evergreen Legal Blog Posts are Dying

 Simply put, in some markets, the legal blogging world has gotten competitive enough that blog posts don’t cut it for evergreen concepts, anymore.
 The Freshness Update at Google has sped up this process, as well.
-Law firms who want the top rankings need to shuffle their online marketing budget around to dedicate more time, energy, and resources to standalone and substantive pages for the core nuggets of their practice areas, all while keeping their legal blogs churning out topical and timely content.
+Law firms who want the top rankings need to shuffle their online marketing budget around to dedicate more time, energy, and resources to standalone and targeted pages for the core nuggets of their practice areas, all while keeping their legal blogs churning out topical and timely content.